1,000+ Documents Processed

 The Hague Convention Explained

-The Hague Apostille Convention (officially the "Convention Abolishing the Requirement of Legalisation for Foreign Public Documents") was created in 1961 to simplify the process of authenticating documents for international use.
+The Hague Apostille Convention (officially the "Convention of 5 October 1961 Abolishing the Requirement of Legalisation for Foreign Public Documents") was adopted by the Hague Conference on Private International Law (HCCH) to simplify the authentication of documents for international use.
+It is one of the most widely adopted private international law treaties in the world.

 125+ Member Countries